imbue-ai/jupyter_ascending.vim/README.md

 ## Usage
 1) First create a Jupyter notebook notebook_name.synced.ipynb.
-2) Then generate a notebook_name.synced.py file using [jupytext](https://github.com/mwouts/jupytext) using "percent format".
+2) Then generate a notebook_name.synced.py file using jupytext with "percent format". (see Paired notebooks in [jupytext](https://github.com/mwouts/jupytext))
 3) Jupyter Ascending will update the .synced.ipynb every time .synced.py is saved.
 4) Send commands to Jupyter notebook via the following mappings: